 Market Cost: Ship would cost about 40 billion credits to manufacture in present time in the Three Galaxies.
 Ships are no longer being produced.
 When available, these ships sell for 100+ billion credits because of the rarity of battleships.
 Cost does not include embarked craft.

-- Two (2) 18 cm Secondary Particle beam batteries: These 18 cm particle beams are mounted in the forward area of the ship.
+- Two (2) 18 cm Secondary Particle Beam Batteries: These 18 cm particle beams are mounted in the forward area of the ship.
 Batteries can be fired up to 120 degrees toward the rear on either side (can only fire one cannon at a target at that angle but can spin to be able to bring both batteries to bear) and can fire at a 30 degree angle up or down.
-The weapon system cannot be used to engage targets while traveling at FTL velocities.
+The weapon system cannot be used to engage targets while traveling at faster than light velocities.

 - Twelve (12) Electromagnetic Point Defense Rail Guns: Unlike most of the rail guns used on Phase World Starships, these are standard electromagnetic rail guns.
-Each Rail Gun is in a Turret that can rotate 360 and has a 180 arc of fire.
-The rail gun still fires projectiles at incredible velocities compared to rail guns on Rifts Earth and projectiles come out of launchers at a significant fraction of the speed of light..
+Each Rail Gun is in a turret that can rotate 360 and has a 180 arc of fire.
+The rail gun still fires projectiles at incredible velocities compared to rail guns on Rifts Earth and projectiles are fired from rail guns at a significant fraction of the speed of light.
 It is used as an anti-Starfighter and missile weapon and against targets that are impervious to energy.
-The weapon system cannot be used to engage targets while traveling at FTL velocities.
+The weapon system cannot be used to engage targets while traveling at faster than light velocities.

 - Twelve (12) 2 cm Point Defense Lasers in Double Mounts: Used as anti-Starfighter and missile weapon.
 Each laser turret can rotate 360 and has a 180 arc of fire.
-The weapon system cannot be used to engage targets while traveling at FTL velocities.
+The weapon system cannot be used to engage targets while traveling at faster than light velocities.

-- Four (4) Cruise Missile Batteries: Missile has a top speed of Mach 25 in an atmosphere and in space has an acceleration of 10% of light per turn (far faster than any starship).
+- Four (4) Cruise Missile Batteries: Missile has a top speed of Mach 25 in an atmosphere and in space has an acceleration of 10% of light per turn (far faster than any starship.)
 Whether weapons can be shot down is calculated from the speed of target, launching starship, and missile.
-When drive goes dead, missile will still cruise unless preset to self destruct or receives a destruct code but has very low odds of hitting star ships (Great for hitting bases and planets because target does not move and missile when dead at -25% to detect.)
-See Modified starship rules for more details, Cruise missiles have minuses to hit small targets but are all considered smart missiles.
+When drive goes dead, missile will continue to travel in a straight line unless preset to self destruct or receives a destruct code but has very low odds of hitting star ships (Great for hitting bases and planets because target does not move and missile when dead at -25% to detect.)
+See modified starship rules for more details - Cruise missiles have minuses to hit small targets but are all considered smart missiles.
 Batteries can launch on multiple targets each at the same time.
 Batteries have a lower number of actual launchers than the modern CAF cruise missile batteries and each launcher is slightly larger in size.

-- Eight (8) Long Range Missile Launchers: Missile has a top speed of Mach 20 in an atmosphere and in space has an acceleration of 8% of light per turn (faster than any starship).
+- Eight (8) Long Range Missile Batteries: Missile has a top speed of Mach 20 in an atmosphere and in space has an acceleration of 8% of light per turn (faster than any starship.)
 Whether weapons can be shot down is calculated from the speed of target, launcher, and missile.
-When drive goes dead, missile will still cruise unless set to self destruct but has very low odds of hitting star ships (Great for hitting bases and planets because target does not move and missile when dead at -25% to detect.)
+When drive goes dead, missile will continue to travel in a straight line unless set to self destruct but has very low odds of hitting star ships (Great for hitting bases and planets because target does not move and missile when dead at -25% to detect.)
 Long range missiles do not have minuses to hit small targets unlike cruise missiles and are all considered smart missiles.
 Batteries can launch on multiple targets each at the same time.
 Batteries have a lower number of actual launchers than the modern CAF long range missile batteries and each launcher is slightly larger in size.

 Maximum Effective Range: 70,000 miles (112,650 km)in space and 70 miles (112.7 km) in an atmosphere